scala/scala-dist-smoketest/README.md

 An sbt project that touches all dependencies built with a Scala release.
 Makes sure that the JARs exist and work.

-Run as a [jenkins job](https://scala-webapps.epfl.ch/jenkins/view/scala-release-2.11.x/job/scala-release-2.11.x-smoketest/) during the release
+Run as a [jenkins job](https://scala-ci.typesafe.com/job/scala-2.11.x-release-smoketest/) during the release.